-Ever Rest (The Mountains Novel) in the planning stages.
+Ever Rest in the planning stages.
 Scenes are roughed out in summary on index cards.
 I shuffle them about, stare at them, scratch my head, reorder, fill in the blanks.
 Sometimes the colours form a system, sometimes they don’t (here they don’t).
 Then I write the first draft – follow the steps in the cards and dream each scene onto the page.

 Beat sheets for My Memories of a Future Life and Lifeform Three.
 This is an at-a-glance revision tool, letting me assess the structure and pacing.
 Each scene is summarised on one line with emoticons and colours to show the moods and plot strands.
 Red crossings-out are my reworkings.
 Which authors is my work like?

 Notebook I made when revamping the design of Nail Your Novel: Why Writers Abandon Books And How You Can Draft, Fix and Finish With Confidence.
 I needed to check the design without taking the original book off sale so I created a dummy – with the interior a limited edition blank notebook.
 I rather enjoyed making it – there were blank pages to write on, plus tips sprinkled randomly to surprise the reader.
 (Here’s the post that explains it.)
 Once the redesign was launched, I gave the notebook away as a prize on my blog.
 If you like goodies like that, sign up for my newsletter 🙂

 Another beat sheet, from the second go at Lifeform Three.
 Plus two desktop essentials: the thumb drive and the funky Michael Kors sunglasses case that keeps my desktop gubbins organised.
 As you can see, it’s fighting a losing battle.